EssentialsX/Essentials/.github/PULL_REQUEST_TEMPLATE/new-feature.md

 3. Include a demonstration.
       If you are adding commands, please provide screenshots and/or a video demonstration of the feature.
-Similarly, if you are adding new API, please include a link to example code that takes advantage of your proposed API.
+Similarly, if you are adding a new API, please include a link to example code that takes advantage of your proposed API.
 This will aid us in reviewing PRs and speed up the process significantly.